Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 Landscape conservation cooperatives

 California habitats support a wide diversity of trust resources.
 Marine and coastal island habitats support large populations of seabirds, shorebirds and marine mammals as well as numerous federally listed species.
 Wetlands and agricultural fields of the Central Valley provide essential migration stopover and wintering habitat to large numbers of waterfowl and other birds migrating along the Pacific Flyway.
-Freshwater and estuarine habitats are vital for salmon, trout and other fish.
-Forested habitats of the Sierra Nevada and Coastal ranges support a wide variety of native plants, amphibians, reptiles and migratory birds.
+Freshwater, estuarine and marin habitats are vital for salmon, trout and other fish.
+Forested habitats of the Sierra Nevada and Coastal ranges support a wide variety of resident and migratory birds.
 All of these habitats will be affected in some way by climate change.
 To facilitate our response to climate change in California, the USFWS has established the California LCC.
 The Pacific Southwest Region is the federal lead agency for this LCC.
-Get the Factsheet

 Great Basin LCC